Our Founder

 In high school, using the latest technology, he started a company called College Admissions Center that created, published and marketed S.A.T. study aids to the parents of high school students across America, bringing the cutting-edge knowledge of test taking skills and materials to students who could not afford a premium course such as The Princeton Review or Stanley Kaplan.
 With the help of direct marketing legend Ed Burnett, College Admissions Center marketed courses such as Math Concepts and Vocabulary Builder, for example, that used computers to compile the most frequently appearing words on the verbal section of every S.A.T ever published.
 College Admissions Center empowered numerous students across the country to become better test takers.

 After graduating high school, Eddie attended New York University's Stern School of Business.
 Coincidentally, the same manager, Bruce Prevo, of the computer store he worked at as a teenager was hired by Apple as the Higher Education Account Executive for the New York region; including New York University.
 Eddie was hired on this time by Apple Computer as a Student Representative.
+He got his best friend, Wei Liou, the same Apple Student Representative job at Columbia University where he was attending.
 Even at NYU, Eddie could be spotted in the Dean's office, helping the Dean of NYU on how to use a Mac and why they are so important in the college curriculum.

-In between classes, he also worked as head of Marketing and Business Development for Everlink, the world's first online database for the entertainment industry that featured a natural language interface from Natural Language, Inc. that could understand queries using full english sentences.
+In between classes, he also worked as head of Marketing and Business Development for Everlink, the world's first online database for the entertainment industry that featured a natural language interface from Natural Language, Inc. that could understand queries using full english sentences and similarly answer back by writing responses.

 Everlink Featured in ComputerWorld